In some states these bills have passed quite easily, in others they have been vehemently opposed.

 An opponent of the bill, Republican Delegate John Cosgrove, argued that the measure would force motorists into the oncoming lane and make the roads less safe for drivers.

 No dumb-ass, it means waiting behind the cyclist until traffic in the opposing lane has passed, then pass when it is safe to do so.
 At least behind the cyclist the driver is still moving; albeit temporarily at a slower pace.

-During any trip by car; count how many times we have to wait behind a vehicle turning right.
+During any trip by car; count how many times we have to wait behind a vehicle turning left.
 We don’t sit there a blow our horn impatiently; we wait as long as it takes for a break in opposing traffic so the vehicle ahead can turn and we go on our way.
 It is all part of our daily driving experience; we expect delays.

 Texas recently passed a 3 foot law; however, the governor vetoed it, saying that motorists are already subject to “Reckless and Careless Driving Laws.”

 However, this doesn’t seem to work too well in Texas.
 When a couple on a tandem were hit from behind and both killed last year, no charges were filed against the driver of a pickup truck that hit them.